 Video-EEG-ECG testing can be recommended when the cause of events is not clear, and a doctor needs to determine whether the events are epileptic, non-epileptic, or events that look like seizures but are not.

 Eye-witness accounts of events are extremely important for understanding what is happening.
-Most of the time there are no witnesses when an event occurs, and even if there are witnesses, the accounts are not always reliable as the viewer doesn’t know what to look for or doesn’t remember accurately.
+Unfortunately, most of the time there are no witnesses when an event occurs, and even if there are witnesses, the accounts are not always reliable as the viewer doesn’t know what to look for or doesn’t remember accurately.
+This is when having an objective video recording is useful.

 The advantage of this type of monitoring comes from recording video simultaneously to EEG data.
 Having both points of data — what’s happening in your brain and to your body — provides doctors with an understanding of what could be causing the events.